Roland Charmy

-Roland Charmy (12 January 1908 in Paris – 1987) was a French classical violinist and academic of the Conservatoire de Paris.
+Roland Charmy (12 January 1908 in Paris – 11 March 1987 also in Paris) was a French classical violinist and academic of the Conservatoire de Paris.

 He was the son of the homonymous writer (1885–1959), whose real name was Charles Touchet.

 He was a teacher of Patrick Bismuth.
 In 1936, he married the celebrated harpist Lily Laskine.
 They are both buried, along with Roland Charmy Sr., at the Saint-Ouen Cemetery.